Contrasting European Wax Center (EWCZ) and Its Peers

 Analyst Ratings

-This is a summary of recent ratings and price targets for European Wax Center and its peers, as reported by MarketBeat.com.
+This is a summary of recent ratings for European Wax Center and its rivals, as reported by MarketBeat.

 |Sell Ratings